teksi/wastewater/plugin/teksi_wastewater/tww2ili/README.md

-# QGEP2ili / QWAT2ili
+# tww2ili

-This is the toolkit to import/export between QGEP/QWAT and their counterpart SIA405 interlis model exchange files.
+This is the toolkit to import/export between TWW/QWAT and their counterpart SIA405 interlis model exchange files.

 It can be used as a command line tool or integrated in QGIS plugins.

-Note that this currently only supports up to date QGEP and QWAT (1.5.6/1.3.6 respectively at the time of writing).
+Note that this currently only supports up to date TWW and QWAT (1.5.6/1.3.6 respectively at the time of writing).

 ## Command line tool